 - Place the ingredients in a tight group on your chopping board.

-- Place the tip of the knife on the chopping board and rock the base of the blade down onto the cutting board.
+- Place the tip of the knife on the chopping board and rock the base of the blade down onto the cutting board, keeping your other hand out of the way.

 - Repeat, rotating the knife back and forth every few movements.